apify/apify-docs/sources/academy/platform/deploying_your_code/input_schema.md

 Later on, we'll be building more complex input schemas, as well as discussing how to write quality input schemas that allow the user to easily understand the actor and not become overwhelmed.

-It is not expected to memorize all of the fields that properties can take, or the different editor types available, which is why it's always good to reference the [input schema documentation](/platform/actors/development/actor-definition/input-schema) when writing a schema.
+It's not expected to memorize all of the fields that properties can take or the different editor types available, which is why it's always good to reference the [input schema documentation](/platform/actors/development/actor-definition/input-schema) when writing a schema.

 ## Next up {#next}